andre-alck/rx_notifier/README.md

 ## Motivation

-Developers still have trouble understanding state management in Flutter.
+Developers still have troubles understanding state management in Flutter.
-We had this conclusion after several research in the community fluttering and also in partner companies.
+We had this conclusion after several researches in the Flutterando community and also in partner companies.
-Atomic State is a noob-friendly state management approuch at the same time that maintains a reliable structure thinking of scalability and maintenance.
+Atomic State is a noob-friendly state management approach at the same time that maintains a reliable structure thinking of scalability and maintenance.

 More details, read this [Medium article on the subject](https://medium.com/@jacobmoura/introdu%C3%A7%C3%A3o-ao-estado-at%C3%B4mico-no-flutter-com-rxnotifier-73ad9edf8718).